A topic from the subject of Decomposition in Chemistry.

 Procedure:

-- Observe the changes that occur in the test tube.
+4. Observe the changes that occur in the test tube.
+Note any changes in appearance, formation of gas, etc.

-- Identify the reactants and products of the reaction.
+5. Identify the reactants and products of the reaction based on your observations.

-- Balance the chemical equation based on the observations made.
+6. Balance the chemical equation based on the observations made and your knowledge of the products.

-- The products of the decomposition reaction are calcium oxide (CaO) and carbon dioxide (CO2).
+• The products of the decomposition reaction are calcium oxide (CaO) and carbon dioxide (CO2).
+You will likely observe a white solid remaining in the tube (CaO) and the evolution of a colorless, odorless gas (CO2).

-- The chemical equation for the decomposition reaction can be balanced by observing the number of atoms of each element on both sides of the equation.
+• The chemical equation for the decomposition reaction is balanced by ensuring the number of atoms of each element is the same on both sides of the equation.

 Significance:

-- Balancing chemical equations is important because it ensures that the number of atoms of each element is the same on both sides of the equation.
+• Balancing chemical equations is important because it ensures the law of conservation of mass is upheld; the number of atoms of each element remains constant throughout the reaction.

-- This principle is essential for understanding stoichiometry and for predicting the products and reactants of chemical reactions.
+• This principle is essential for understanding stoichiometry and for predicting the quantities of products and reactants in chemical reactions.

 Expected Results: